Venous ulcer: Medications

 Pentoxifylline is a useful add-on treatment to compression stockings and may also help by itself.
 It works by reducing platelet aggregation and thrombus formation.
 Gastrointestinal disturbances were reported as a potential adverse effect.

 Sulodexide, which reduces the formation of blood clots and reduces inflammation, may improve the healing of venous ulcers when taken in conjunction with proper local wound care.
 Further research is necessary to determine potential adverse effects, the effectiveness, and the dosing protocol for sulodexide treatment.

 An oral dose of aspirin is being investigated as a potential treatment option for people with venous ulcers.
 A 2016 Cochrane systematic review concluded that further research is necessary before this treatment option can be confirmed to be safe and effective.

 Oral zinc supplements have not been proven to be effective in aiding the healing of venous ulcers; however, more research is necessary to confirm these results.

 Treatments aimed at decreasing protease activity to promote healing in chronic wounds have been suggested; however, the benefit remains uncertain.
 There is also a lack of evidence on the effectiveness of testing for elevated proteases in venous ulcers and treating them with protease-modulating treatment.
 There is low certainty evidence that protease modulating matrix treatment is helpful in the healing of venous ulcers.

 Flavonoids may be useful for treating venous ulcers, but the evidence must be interpreted cautiously.

-Wound Cleansing Solutions
+Wound cleansing solutions

 There is insufficient evidence to determine if cleaning wounds is beneficial or whether wound cleaning solutions (polyhexamethylene biguanide, aqueous oxygen peroxide, etc.) are better than sterile water or saline solutions to help venous leg ulcers heal.
 It is uncertain whether the choice of cleaning solution or method of application makes any difference to venous leg ulcer healing.